Nonparametric Variable Screening with Optimal Decision Stumps: SDI for nonparametric models

 Assumption \ref{assumption lipschitz} is a standard smoothness assumption for variable selection in nonparametric additive models \citep[Assumption A]{fan2011nonparametric} and \citep[Section 3]{huang2010variable} except that, for technical reasons, we have the condition $d \ge 5/8$ instead of $d>1/2$.
-Alternatively, instead of Assumption \ref{assumption lipschitz}, stronger conclusions can be provided if we impose a monotonicity constraint, namely, Assumption \ref{assumption monotone}.
-Note that this monotonicity assumption is satisfied by many important ``shape constrained'' statistical models such as linear or isotonic regression.
+Because SDI does not involve tuning parameters that govern its approximation properties of the nonparametric constituents (such as with NIS and SPAM), Assumption \ref{assumption lipschitz} can be relaxed to allow for different levels of smoothness in different dimensions and, by straightforward modifications of our proofs, one can show that SDI adapts automatically.
+Alternatively, instead of Assumption \ref{assumption lipschitz}, as we shall see, stronger conclusions can be provided if we impose a monotonicity constraint, namely, Assumption \ref{assumption monotone}.
+Note that this monotonicity assumption encompasses many important ``shape constrained'' statistical models such as linear or isotonic regression.
 Assumption \ref{assumption orthogonality} is essentially the so-called ``partial orthogonality'' condition in marginal screening methods \citep{fan2010sure}.
 Importantly, it allows for correlation between the relevant variables $ \{ X_j \}_{j \in \calS} $, unlike previous works on tree based variable selection \citep{kazemitabar2017variable,li2019debiased}.
 Notably, NIS and SPAM do allow for dependence between relevant and irrelevant variables, under suitable assumptions on the data matrix of basis functions.
-However, these assumptions are difficult to translate in terms of the joint distribution of the predictor variables and often nearly impossible to check given the data.
+However, these assumptions are difficult to translate in terms of the joint distribution of the predictor variables and difficult to verify given the data.

 Assumption \ref{assumption uniform} is stated as is for clarity of exposition and is not strictly necessary for our main results to hold.
 For instance, we may assume instead that the marginal densities of the relevant variables are compactly supported and uniformly bounded above and below by a strictly positive constant, as in \citep{fan2011nonparametric, huang2010variable}.
 In fact, even these assumptions are not required.
 If the marginal projection is monotone (i.e., Assumption \ref{assumption monotone}), \emph{no marginal distributional assumptions are required}, that is, each $ X_j $ for $ j \in \calS $ could be continuous, discrete, have unbounded support, or have a density that vanishes or is unbounded.
 More generally, similar distributional relaxations are made possible by the fact that CART decision trees are invariant to monotone transformations, enabling us to reduce the general setting to the case where each predictor variable is uniformly distributed on $ [0, 1] $.
 See Remark \ref{uniform} for details. \begin{remark} Let $q_j(\cdot)$ and $F_j(\cdot)$ be the quantile function and the cumulative distribution function of $X_j$, respectively.
 Recall the Galois inequalities state that $ q_j(w) \leq z $ if and only if $w \leq F_j(z)$ and furthermore that $q_j (F_j(X_j)) = X_j$ almost surely.
 Then, choosing $w = F_j(X_j)$ we see that, almost surely, $X_j \leq z$ if and only if $F_j(X_j) \le F_j(z)$.
 Therefore, almost surely,